singapaul/26PairsTS/README.md

 # to do

 1) global loading state
-1) code base walkthrough
-1) play once per day integration
+2) play once per day integration
-2) disable the flip cards button with global loading state.
+3) disable the flip cards button with global loading state.
-3) start timer on card flip
+4) start timer on card flip
-4) integrate tooltip & countdown onto homescreen
+5) integrate tooltip & countdown onto homescreen
-5) time on stats modal for best time is broken
 6) head tags (SEO) / analytics tags (tracking) integration - @Matt input pending
 7) play around with suspense, maybe on the cards?
 8) refactor all slices with the the typedSelector
+9) score modal copy to clipboard -address fixes

-9) close modals on route change!
+10) close modals on route change!
-10) make layout for profile page!
+11) make layout for profile page!
-11) classic shuffle and lite shuffle modes set up!
+12) classic shuffle and lite shuffle modes set up!
-12) audit modals (don't want to accidentally close score modal either (but will reconsider because of played modal))
+13) audit modals (don't want to accidentally close score modal either (but will reconsider because of played modal))
-13) probably need to refactor the historic facts section to make sure it caters for all game modes
+14) probably need to refactor the historic facts section to make sure it caters for all game modes
- 14) hard mode?

 # future work

 1. Optimise designs for tablet